crowplexus/yu-pan-ko/dictionary.md

 mapā - Your parent (Mother, and father)

-mapañyo - Your grandparent (Grandmother and grandfather)
+mapaño - Your grandparent (Grandmother and grandfather)

 māyu - Evil